buraksezer/olric/README.md

 ## Configuration

+Olric supports both declarative and programmatic configurations.
+You can choose one of them depending on your needs.
 You should feel free to ask any questions about configuration and integration.
 Please see [Support](#support) section.

 ### Embedded-Member Mode

+### Programmatic Configuration
 Olric provides a function to generate default configuration to use in embedded-member mode:

 ```go